techidaily/site-win11/source/_posts/reigniting-ram-overcoming-obstacles-in-windows.md

  You can check the RAM for any physical damage like cracks or broken clips.
 If any such issue is identified, you might need to replace the module.

- Another way of testing the RAM for issues is by using the[Memory Diagnostic tool](https://www.makeuseof.com/ways-to-open-windows-memory-diagnostic/) .
+ Another way of testing the RAM for issues is by using the [Memory Diagnostic tool](https://www.makeuseof.com/ways-to-open-windows-memory-diagnostic/) .
 This utility will scan the RAM for errors and notify you if any issues are found.
 You can then take appropriate steps to troubleshoot those problems.

  We also recommend that you consult the manufacturer’s guide to ensure that all the memory modules are inserted in the right slots.
 In case your device requires you to use specific slots for certain modules, you might be facing a problem because of that.